dubrie/public/tenets.md

 3. Offset 16x my 2021 carbon footprint (2021 footprint: 117,649 lbs of CO2e)

 ### Change up my historical patterns and tendencies
-1. Read 5 non-fiction books
+1. Read 5 fiction books
 2. Run with other people (non-races) 20 times
 3. Initiate contact with 6 family members or friends each month